Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Low frequency limit of the Kubo electric conductivity and of the QFT based model for em response for graphene.

 We can obtain closed formulas for the different integrals in the $T\to0$ limit as

-Expression $I_{T,2}$ coincides with the zero temperature zero frequency limit of the transversal conductivity derived from the Kubo formalism, while $I_{T,1}$ comes from the dissipation-less Plasma term that appears in the transversal conductivity of the NR model when the assumption $\sigma_{ij}(\omega,\bm{k}_{\surf}) = \Pi_{ij}(\omega,\bm{k}_{\surf})/(-\ii\omega)$ is used to obtain the conductivity of the system instead of the use of the correct Luttinger formula.
-This non-physical Plasma behavior term is
+Expression $I_{T,2}$ coincides with the zero temperature zero frequency limit of the transversal conductivity derived from the Kubo formalism, while $I_{T,1}$ is sometimes interpreted as a dissipation-less Plasma term of the transversal conductivity of the QFT model when the assumption $\sigma_{ij}^{\rm{NR}}(\omega,\bm{k}_{\surf}) = \Pi_{ij}^{\rm{QFT}}(\omega,\bm{k}_{\surf})/(-\ii\omega)$ is used to obtain the conductivity of the system instead of the use of the correct Luttinger formula (\Eq{Luttinger_sub}).
+Here we interpret this term as a magnetic response.
+This magnetic term is

 In the zero temperature limit, using $\tilde{k}_{\surf} = \hbar v_{F}k_{\surf}$ we obtain